 Supporting children’s learning is not all about achieving success or great marks, it is about process.
 Develop a family culture in which failure is not feared or frowned upon – getting things wrong is a natural and essential part of learning and it should be celebrated.
 I did that wrong – hooray – now I know how not to do it!
 I learnt something!
 Children who see getting it wrong as an opportunity to work out how to get it right are much better learners in the long run – they are more willing to take risks and push themselves and their understanding.
 Children who fear failure are far less resilient.
 Encourage children to evaluate their own achievements.
 What did you do well?
 What could you have done better?
 What will you do differently next time?

-For more ideas on supporting your child’s education, see Teaching teens self-organisation skills and Books to make boys love reading!
+For more ideas on supporting your child’s education, see Teaching teens self-organisation skills and Supporting children through exams.
 You will also find lots of ideas for supporting younger children’s learning in school readiness skills for pre-schoolers and 101 ideas for supporting your child’s development.

 Found this useful?
 Subscribe to monthly newsletters for more like this.